levinhkhangzz/nothing-here/_posts/how-this-site-was-made/2018-09-28-how-this-site-was-made.md

 ---
 title: How this site was born 👶
-date: 2018-09-28 09:45:47 +07:00
+date: 2023-11-19 19:20:47 +07:00
-modified: 2019-08-29 09:24:47 +07:00
+modified: 2023-11-19 19:20:47 +07:00
-tags: [blog, netlify, jekyll, github]
+tags: [blog, vercel, jekyll, github]
 description: All the services are free, a source code this site placed on github repository and intergration with netlify service, another service that you can use is github page for hosting your own static site.
 ---

-The website was made using Jekyll the one of open source static sites generator, and using my own simple theme, I called [klisé](https://github.com/piharpi/klise).
+The website was made using Jekyll the one of open source static sites generator, and using my own simple theme, I called [Aedotris](https://github.com/levinhkhangzz/nothing-here).

 <hr>

-All the services are free, source code the site was placed on my [github](https://github.com/piharpi/mahendrata.now.sh) repository and intergration with ~~[netlify](https://netlify.com)~~ service, another service that you can use is [github page](https://pages.github.com/) for hosting your own static site.
+All the services are free, source code the site was placed on my [github](https://github.com/levinhkhangzz) repository and intergration with ~~[netlify](https://netlify.com)~~ service, another service that you can use is [github page](https://pages.github.com/) for hosting your own static site.

 <hr>